West Linn, Oregon: Geography

-According to the United States Census Bureau, the city has a total area of 8.05 sqmi, of which 7.39 sqmi is land and 0.66 sqmi is water.
-The city is located between the Willamette and Tualatin rivers; it includes the former townsites/developments of Willamette, Bolton, Multnomah City, Sunset City, and West Oregon City.
+According to the United States Census Bureau, the city has an area of 8.05 sqmi, of which 7.39 sqmi is land and 0.66 sqmi is water.
+The city is between the Willamette and Tualatin rivers; it includes the former townsites/developments of Willamette, Bolton, Multnomah City, Sunset City, and West Oregon City.
 Willamette was incorporated in 1908, the City of West Linn was incorporated in 1913, and the two towns merged in 1916.
-Later annexations brought in the Cedaroak, Marylhurst and Hidden Springs neighborhoods.
+Later annexations brought in the Cedaroak, Marylhurst, and Hidden Springs neighborhoods.
 Infill created the Tanner Basin and Tannler neighborhoods.

 The Nature Conservancy maintains the Camassia Natural Area in central West Linn as one of its conservancy preserves.
-The 26 acre-area is located on a rocky plateau exposed by the Bretz Floods and now named after the camas which bloom there in spring; it hosts about 300 other species, including the white rock larkspur, a species located in only a half dozen other places in the world.
+The 26 acre-area is on a rocky plateau exposed by the Bretz Floods and now named after the camas that bloom there in spring; it hosts about 300 other species, including the white rock larkspur, a species found in only a half dozen other places in the world.
 It supports Oregon white oak-madrone woodlands, a stand of quaking aspen, wet meadows, ponds, and vernal pools.

-The Mary S. Young State Recreation Area, located between Oregon Route 43 and the Willamette River, featuring a large off leash dog area, soccer fields and 5–8 miles worth of trails is located in West Linn.
+The Mary S. Young State Recreation Area, between Oregon Route 43 and the Willamette River, features a large off leash dog area, soccer fields, and 5–8 miles of trails.

-West Linn is located in the area where the Willamette Meteorite was placed by the Missoula Floods.
+West Linn is in the area where the Missoula Floods placed the Willamette Meteorite.